 Since then, Gonzaga have qualified for the tournament in every season, reaching the Sweet 16 or better in 11 of those.

-Saint Peter’s unlikely march through to the Elite Eight last year is right up there with the most unlikely of team runs and it began with a huge single-game upset as they stunned Kentucky in overtime in the first round.
+Saint Peter’s unlikely march through to the Elite Eight last year is right up there with the most unlikely of team runs, and it began with a huge upset as they stunned 2-seed Kentucky in overtime in the first round.

 The fact the Peacocks had reached the Big Dance was a surprise to most after a 19-11 season but they upset the odds to win the MAAC Tournament.
-Saint Peter’s were huge underdogs against 2-seeds Kentucky but they managed to keep pace with the Wildcats and then pulled clear in overtime to record an 85-79 victory.
+Saint Peter’s were huge underdogs against Kentucky but they managed to keep pace with the Wildcats before pulling clear in overtime to record an 85-79 victory.

 The Peacocks backed up that win by seeing off Murray State and Purdue to become the first-ever 15-seed to make it to the Elite Eight, before they fell to a heavy defeat to eventual runners-up North Carolina.

-The Eagles had only been competing in Division I basketball for two seasons and the game against the Hoyas was their NCAA Tournament debut, and they managed to record what was ultimately a convincing 10-point win over the 2-seeds.
+The Eagles had only been competing in Division I basketball for two seasons and the game against the Hoyas was their NCAA Tournament debut.